RickofManc/vv-pizzas/README.md

 The website does not render on any previous versions of Internet Explorer.

 ### Device

 As anticipated the website was not functional on smartphones or tablet due primarily to terminal dimensions being fixed.
 However, functionality was as planned on devices that incorporated a keyboard to support navigation through the application.
 No issues were identified with desktop and laptop testing.

 ### Accessibility

-The homepage has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) with zero alerts or errors received.
+The homepage has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) with zero alerts and only 1 contrast error where the Footer text was triggering a low-contrast error.
+As a result, I increased the size of the text and separated over two lines to improve readability for users with low-vision.

 ### Performance

 ![Lighthouse Test Results](readme-images/vv-pizza-lighthouse-results.png)